 - Class 4 felonies can result in multiple years in prison and hefty fines.
 When defendants can have charges reduced from Class 4 felonies, the consequences significantly decline.

 The state of Arizona classifies aggravated felony DUIs as forever allegeable.
 This means that the court can use the conviction against the defendant forever, particularly if he or she faces other crimes in the future.
-This law is one major reason that anyone convicted of aggravated DUI should seek legal counsel.
+This law is one major reason that anyone accused of an aggravated DUI should seek help from our Peoria aggravated DUI attorney.
 Getting a charge such as this one reduced can make a huge difference in the quality of life for the defendant and his or her loved ones.